Iconclass: The iconclass concept as a subject

 Everyone with an account can add to the iconclass hierarchy.
 Some of these hierarchies are quite detailed, such as for stories of the Old Testament that were popular in the arts during the 17th-century.
 The problems of using iconclass codes for concepts is that they are a bit too precise.
 In the previous search example for 71H713 in the RKDimages database, the painting record for Rembrandt's Bathsheba in the Louvre was excluded from the search, because the iconclass code assigned to that painting in the RKDimages database is not 71H713, but 71H7131, and searching for that code will result in other images to be returned.

 Usage by organizations

 A number of collections of different types have been classified using Iconclass, notably many types of old master print, the collections of the Gemäldegalerie, Berlin and the German Marburger Index.
 These can be matched to each other through the iconclass "hierarchy of somethings" to the current classification structure of the holder's collection.
 Completed iconclass projects are available, often online, but also published on DVD.
 Ideally however, iconclass coding is never finished, as it is also possible to keep adding codes to the system to identify more concepts.
 The system can also be used outside pure art history, though it is most often used in museum websites.

-The content of Iconclass is currently maintained by the Rijksbureau voor Kunsthistorische Documentatie (Netherlands Institute for Art History).
-The online Iconclass browser is developed by the Henri van de Waal Foundation.